 - Vitamin C: 26.7mg

 Tangerines are packed with vitamin C and are low in calories.
-While tangerines are a good source of many beneficial minerals and vitamins, they are low in protein, fats, and fiber.
+While tangerines are a good source of many beneficial minerals and vitamins, they are low in fats.
 All this together can provide us with various health benefits.

 Potential Health Benefits Of Tangerines